 - A very large gap along the western boundary of the precinct, which forms part of the employment area for the Monash Technology Precinct.
-The need to provide open space in employment areas has been addressed in an earlier section (see section 7). - The area around Wanda Street and Valewood Drive. - The area surrounding the Wellington Secondary College, although over half of the area is within 400m of Edinburgh Reserve and playground in the City of Kingston.
-Council could also consider negotiating afterhours access to Wellington Secondary College to help address the gaps of open space within the area. - South of the freeway around Tiverton Drive. - A large parcel within the corner of the Monash Freeway and Police Road has been identified as having no open space.
+The need to provide open space in employment areas has been addressed in an earlier section (see section 7). - The area around Wanda Street and Valewood Drive. - The area surrounding the Wellington Secondary College, although over half of the area is within 400m of Edinburgh Reserve and playground in the City of Kingston. - South of the freeway around Tiverton Drive. - A large parcel within the corner of the Monash Freeway and Police Road has been identified as having no open space.
 This contains the Waverley Gardens Shopping Centre.